-15.2 This resolution will be reviewed at three yearly intervals or sooner should the circumstances warrant a revision of the resolution.
+15.2 Such a This resolution wouldill be reviewed at three yearly intervals or sooner should the circumstances warrant a revision of the resolution.
 Any such decision will be made by Full Council.
+Such a resolution would not affect pre-existing licensed casinos.